UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 </div>

 - **Step 2:**
-  - In the Path: field (in the red square in the picture above) click on the folder icon to the very end of the field and navigate to the location of `ic_launcher_weight.png` file, and then select the file as shown on the picture below.
+  - In the Path: field (in the red square in the picture above) click on the folder icon at the very end of the field, and then navigate to the location of `ic_launcher_weight.png` file, and then select the file as shown in the picture below.
 Note that the path on your PC will be different from the path shown as this is where the file is saved on my laptop.

 <div align=center>